Pepito Arriola

-José "Pepito" Rodríguez Carballeira (December 14, 1896 – October 24, 1954) was a Spanish child prodigy pianist and eventual master violinist.
+José "Pepito" Rodríguez Carballeira (December 14, 1897 – October 24, 1954) was a Spanish child prodigy pianist and eventual master violinist.

+He was the cousin of Hildegart Rodríguez Carballeira.

 Origins

-Pepito was born to a liberal family of Ferrol, his mother was Josefa Rodríguez Carballeira and having no known father, his birth certificate has the family name of his mother, which she never used, naming the boy with the last name of his grandfather.
+Pepito was born in Ferrol, his mother was Josefa Rodríguez Carballeira and having no known father, his birth certificate has the family name of his mother, which she never used, naming the boy with the last name of his grandfather.
 After Josefa went to Madrid, his aunt Aurora took care of him and taught him to play piano.

 Career beginning

 Arriola's remarkable ability was first discovered at the age of two and a half.
 The story spread by his mother says that she had received a composition from a friend which she played frequently on the home piano.
 One morning, upon hearing the piece played with accuracy and confidence, Arriola's mother entered the room containing the piano and was astounded when she discovered that her son was responsible for the skilled rendition.
 The young musician, without any formal or informal instruction, began his career as a pianist, at times playing pieces he had heard and at other times creating original compositions.
 After his mother noticed the child's abilities, she took him with her to Madrid and his career as a concert pianist began.